Using appearance to manage and integrate dark mode.

 </Theme>

-Radix Themes will automatically set the background color of your app to match appearance
+Radix Themes will automatically set the background color of your app to match appearance, this is achieved by injecting a background-color style on the body element.

 As the style injection can only occur on the client, you may experience a hydration warning.
 In this case it's safe to suppress the warning.